theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.26
+- Added more journal templates
+- journal templates now ask for the image for better user experience

 ## Version 0.9.25
 - Fixed issue with font setting
 - Added hide\unhide buttons to Lore tab that will toggle user permission on the page